nitintonypaul/egarch-jdm-optimizer/README.md

 The `optimize` function employs a numerical optimization solver to find the optimal portfolio weights.
 The process involves several mathematical and practical steps:

 1.  **Data Pre-processing and Filtering:** Initial investment data is filtered to include only assets that show a positive gain/loss percentage.
-This is a practical heuristic to focus optimization on potentially profitable ventures.
+This is a technique to focus optimization on potentially profitable ventures.
 2.  **Estimation of Inputs ($\Sigma$, $\mu$):**
-    * **Historical Log Returns:** Daily logarithmic returns are calculated from historical closing prices for each asset using `yfinance`.
-Log returns are preferred in financial modeling for their additive properties and more consistent statistical behavior.
-    * **Covariance Matrix ($\Sigma$):** The covariance matrix is then computed from these historical log returns.
-This symmetric matrix quantifies the pairwise relationships between the returns of different assets, where diagonal elements are variances and off-diagonal elements are covariances.
-It is a critical measure of **portfolio risk**.
+    * **Covariance Matrix ($\Sigma$):** The covariance matrix is constructed using **historical correlations** combined with **EGARCH-estimated volatilities**.
+Correlations describe how assets co-move, while the EGARCH volatilities provide asset-specific risk levels.
+The result is a symmetric matrix where diagonal entries represent variances and off-diagonal terms capture covariances.
-    * **Expected Returns ($\mu$):** Expected returns for individual assets are calculated as the percentage change from `current price` to `expected price`.
-This serves as the $\mu$ vector for the optimization problem.
+    * **Expected Returns ($\mu$):** Expected returns are derived from the **Merton jump-diffusion model**, which incorporates both continuous price dynamics and discrete jump behavior.
+This produces a forward-looking $\mu$ vector that reflects richer market dynamics than simple historical averages.
 3.  **Numerical Minimization:** The `scipy.optimize.minimize` function is used to solve the constrained minimization problem.
     * **Solver:** The 'SLSQP' (Sequential Least SQuares Programming) method is chosen.
 SLSQP is an iterative algorithm designed for non-linear optimization problems with both equality and inequality constraints.
 It approximates the Hessian of the Lagrangian function using a quasi-Newton method and solves a sequence of quadratic programming subproblems.
     * **Bounds:** Individual asset weights $w_i$ are constrained to be between $0$ and $1$ ($0 \le w_i \le 1$).
 This imposes a "long-only" portfolio constraint (no short-selling) and prevents leverage, ensuring that all capital is allocated to existing assets and that no asset holds a negative proportion of the portfolio.